unibo-dtm-se-2324-AggFinData/report/sections/03-design/index.md

 ### Style

 - **Architectural Style**: Layered Architecture
-- **Why**: The application separates presentation (UI), logic (Flask routes), and data (ORM).
-This makes the system easy for more modification and improvments.
+- **Why**: The application separates presentation (UI), logic (Flask routes), and data (ORM), making the system easy for more modification and improvments.
-- **Why not others**: Event-driven or shared-dataspace architectures are unnecessary here as the application is not distributed and does not require asynchronous messaging.
+- **Why not others**: Event-driven or shared-dataspace architectures are unnecessary here as the application is not distributed(no need for asynchronous messaging)

 ### Actual Architecture